Code-Institute-Submissions/CI_MS2/README.md

 > Returning visitors want to make reservations and leave feedback or host an event.

-* The landing page has a large button to the contact page, and clearly states that it can be used for various queries such as making reservations, leaving feedback or enquiring about hosting an event.
+* The landing page has a large button to the contact page, and clearly states that it can be used for various queries such as making reservations, leaving feedback or enquiring about hosting events.
 On the contact page, the user is also informed that reservations can be made by telephone, and that the phone numbers for each branch can be found on the Locations page.
 An accompanying link to the Locations page is also provided.